 Don’t forget that overall conversion rate is one thing, but different segments will have varying rates, too.
 For a precise analysis, segment conversions by traffic sources, marketing campaigns, location and search keywords.

-The process of influencing this metric is called Conversion Rate Optimization (CRO).
+The process of improving this metric is called Conversion Rate Optimization (CRO).
 By looking at your sales funnel, visitor behavior on site, page views and exit pages, you will identify where the problem is and hopefully fix it.

 All steps along the customer journey to checkout should work smoothly – you lose conversions with every obstacle on the way.